NOC-OI/ship-track-estimators/README.md

 # Estimators of ship tracks

+### Kalman filters

 This Python library implements an Unscented Kalman Filter with geodetic dynamics, as described in references [1] and [2].
 Furthermore, it includes the implementation of the Unscented Rauch-Tung-Striebel Smoother (URTSS) algorithm, elaborated in reference [3].
 The implemented outlier robustification method is detailed in reference [4].

+### Gausian Processes

+This library leverages the functionalities of Gaussian process models available in scikit-learn [5].
+Users can leverage all features of Gaussian process models seamlessly through this toolkit.

 ## Conda environment